KalenAnson/kiddy/README.md

 ## Normal Usage

-To properly handle errors and release your connection when you are done, you code should look more like this:
+To properly handle errors and release your connection when you are done, you code should probably look more like this:

 	handle = null;
 	kiddy.touch()